Sebastianhju/Runeterra-5e/Uncommon Items.md

 **Amplifying**: Whenever you roll for elemental damage, you may reroll two damage dices and use the new results.

-**Tome**: You may prepare one extra spell from you spellcasting class.
+**Tome**: You may prepare one extra spell from you spellcasting list.

 ---

 ## Blasting Wand

-- 550 Gold
+- 600 Gold
 - Arcane Focus

 **Blasting**: Whenever you deal damage with a spell, you can choose to deal any type of elemental damage instead of the initial damage type.
 Once this effect is used, it cannot be used again until you finish a long rest.